 According to Quartermain, LZ primarily worked on this “novel” from July 1932 to Dec.
-1934, although he continued to do some tinkering until 16 August 1939 when he settled on the sequential order (158-159).
+1934, although he continued to do some tinkering until 16 August 1939 when he settled on the sequential order (73).
 However, as with other works from this period, it would not be until 1959 before the work partially saw print in Combustion 10 (May) and then appeared complete in the volume of his short fiction, It Was (Kyoto, Japan: Origin Press, 1961).
-“Song 28” (“‘Specifically, a writer of music’”) in 55 Poems (1941) is clearly part of or grew out of the “Thanks to the Dictionary” project (CSP 61-64), deploying a similar compositional method using the dictionary.
+“Song 28” (“‘Specifically, a writer of music’”) in 55 Poems (1941) is clearly part of or grew out of the Thanks to the Dictionary project (CSP 61-64), deploying a similar compositional method using the dictionary.

 1959 from Thanks to the Dictionary.
 Combustion 10 (May): 8-9 [from David and Michal: from “The twelve peers of France” to “I have been outspoken” (276-277) and from “She stood among the very numerous” to “…but she had become numberless” (279-280); from David and Bath-sheba: from “An aside of Bath-sheba sitting” to “from my being here, —our love again” (281-282)].

 1968 from Thanks to the Dictionary.
 Buffalo, NY: The Galley Upstairs Press [a broadside with two brief quotations lineated and dated 1932: from “A visitor making a visit” to “It has become visitatorial” (273) and from “My three unequal and dissimilar axes” to “let’s make it liquid” (270)].
+See image.

-from Thanks to the Dictionary.
+1968 from Thanks to the Dictionary.
 Monks Pond 2 (Summer): 1-2 [Preface and from Young David: from “Not otherwise provided for” to “identical as their composition” (265-267)].

-Note on the Text: There are two distinct printings of the Dalkey Archive edition of Collected Fiction (1990), which effects some of the pagination, although there is no indication of the difference in the later reset printing.
+Note on the text of the Collected Fiction: There are two distinct printings of the Dalkey Archive edition of Collected Fiction (1990, 1997), which effects some of the pagination, although there is no indication of the difference in the later reset printing.
 In both printings, Little is photostatted from the original Grossman publication (1970), while the additional stories collected as It Was were first set in a different and somewhat unsightly type, which apparently is why the latter was reset to make a more uniform looking volume in 1997.
 As a result, the pagination is the same for Little, but different for the other stories.
 In the notes below I give references to both printings, the first referring to the 1997 printing currently in print.
 In the paperback editions, the earlier printing has an all-white cover with a full front cover photo of LZ, while the 1997 printing has a mostly black cover with the photo of LZ reduced and cropped.